avastjohn/HB_Project/README.md

 next goals:
 - be able to update db with changes to the user's account

+Dec 3 (Tues):
+- made demo version with only two levels

+Dec 2 (Mon):
+- upgraded graphics
+- made tabs draggable/droppable, but they don't do anything yet

 Dec 1 (Sun):
 - added border to each arrow as it executes, but css goes wonky
 - fixed css